elvisguillen/heightllc.com/src/pages/team/team.md

 contentType: team
 path: /team
 title: Team
-page_header: >-
-  We are talented netlify people at a research- driven firm that puts clients first.
+page_header: We are talented people at a research- driven firm that puts clients first.
 ---